 We look forward to connecting with you further, answering your questions and getting to know you!

-Please join us for Informational Sessions on Tuesdays, July 11 and August 8th at 5:30pm.
+Please join us for Informational Sessions on Tuesdays, August 8th at 5:30pm.
 There will also be a complimentary Alignment Vinyasa class from 4:30-5:30pm.

 Once a year, yoga enthusiasts from across the state gather at the annual Yoga Immersion Weekend at Greenwood Athletic Club to celebrate the art of yoga.
 Open to both members and non-members, our immersion weekend offers an opportunity to experience different types of Yoga than what you might regularly attend during the week.
 The weekend is also designed for everyone, from beginners to advanced, there are yoga classes for you.
 While we encourage everyone to take advantage of the entire weekend of classes, you can also register for individual classes.
 We encourage you to take a few days for yourself, and experience the magic of our Yoga Immersion Weekend.
 Here are five unique experiences you can look forward to during our third annual Yoga Retreat “Staycation” April 27-April 30, 2017.